-Unrestricted funds are investment income and other income receivable or generated from the objects of the charity without further specified purpose and are available as general funds f) Debtors g) Cash and cash equivalents h) Financial instruments
+Unrestricted funds are investment income and other income receivable or generated from the objects of the charity without further specified purpose and are available as general funds.

+f) Debtors

 Trade and other debtors are recognised at the settlement amount due after any trade discount offered.
 Prepayments are valued at the amount prepaid net of any trade discounts due.